 Anna Leung, President of RIJI Green, was an active abolitionist for six years before developing the RIJI Green business.
 She worked with survivors, governments, and NGOs to fight human trafficking.
 Anna is very passionate about growing RIJI Green into a sustainable business to provide economic empowerment directly to the survivors of human trafficking.
 She believes in responsible business stewardship and providing opportunities for consumers to contribute a solution to a global problem through responsible consumerism.

 She strongly believes in the power of partnerships necessary to eradicate the second largest crime in the world- human trafficking.
-Her love for people and planet led her to rock climbed 27 routes to bring awareness about 27 million slaves and raised over $5000 for DC Stop Modern Slavery 2010 annual walk!
+Her love for people and planet led her to rock climbed 27 routes to bring awareness about the existance of 27 million slaves around the world and raised over $5000 for DC Stop Modern Slavery 2010 annual walk!

-Anna is an avid reader and loves to compost.
-After a rainy day, she enjoys searching for earthworms with her kids to feed their chickens and spread the earthworms out in their vegetable and fruit garden.
+Anna is an avid non-fiction reader and loves to compost.
+After a rainy day, she enjoys searching for earthworms with her kids to feed their chickens and put earthworms in their vegetable and fruit garden.